fibo/fibo.github.io/_posts/2014-11-25-install-weblogic-12c.md

 $ source $HOME/.bash_profile
 ```

-Note the *USER_MEM_ARGS* depends on how many RAM your host has.
-The configuration above worked for me, but, remember that <div class="alert alert-warning">I am a WebLogic newbie</div>.
+Note that the *USER_MEM_ARGS* depends on how many RAM your host has.
+The configuration above worked for me, but, remember that

+<div class="alert alert-warning">I am a WebLogic newbie.</div>

 Launch WebLogic *configure.sh*